Using a Real Estate Attorney

 Since the relationship between landlord and tenant is legal in nature and may last for years, it's important that landlords work with attorneys or at least have a lawyer with whom they may consult on occasion.
 Even landlords who don't believe they have any particular questions will want to meet with an attorney before they start renting.
 An attorney can review the landlord's policies and lease agreement language to make sure they are within the legal boundaries.

 In fact, attorneys can help landlords avoid headaches in the future by helping to create standard lease agreements for all tenants before renting even begins.
-Lawyers also can help attorneys set up a small business to act as a shield against personally liability.
+Also, a real estate attorney can advise you about creating an LLC to reduce any personal liability.

-If you are buying or selling a home, or need help as landlord, you may want to contact an attorney.
-Click on one of the following links to learn more.
+If you are buying or selling a home, or need help as a landlord, you may want to contact a real estate attorney.